AbubakerSalih/Deep-Learning-Projects/README.md

 **Smoking Classifier using EfficientNetB0**
 Classifies whether a person is smoking or not using image data and a pre-trained EfficientNetB0 model.

+**Image Captioning using Qwen 2.5-VL (Multimodal LLM)**
+Implements an image captioning system using the Qwen 2.5-VL vision-language model.
+The model takes an image and a natural language prompt as input and generates a detailed textual description of the image using a transformer-based multimodal architecture that combines vision and language understanding.